karrick/tar-pipe/README.md

     [you@source.example.com ~]$ tar-pipe -z send destination.example.com:6969 dir1 dir2 ...

+### Encryption

+By default `tar-pipe` sends the raw tar stream in the clear, that is to say, without encrpytion.
+To sacrifice some CPU overhead to ensure your bytes remain private, `tar-pipe` will encrypt the tar stream using TLS when the `-s, --secure` command line flags are provided.
+Note the same passphrase must be used on both the sending and receiving end of the connection.

+On the destination host:

+    [you@destination.example.com ~]$ tar-pipe -s receive :6969

+On the source host:

+    [you@source.example.com ~]$ tar-pipe -s send destination.example.com:6969 dir1 dir2 ...

 ### Verbose Output

 By default `tar-pipe` does not display any output on the source or